European e-scooter and micromobility startup Dott raises $85 million – TechCrunch

 Similarly, Dott tries to repair, reuse and recycle scooters as much as possible.
 Thanks to swappable batteries and electric trucks, the company tries to keep its CO2 emissions as low as possible in the cities where it operates.

 As a result, the company has won permits to operate in Paris and Lyon following tender processes.
 Overall, the company operates in a dozen cities in France, Italy, Belgium, Germany and Poland.
-Tier, a European competitor, has been expanding more aggressively and has raised $250 million in November 2020.
+Tier, a European competitor, has been expanding more aggressively, and raised $250 million in November 2020.

 In addition to Sofina, new and existing investors include EQT Ventures, Prosus Ventures, Aberdeen Standard Investments, Estari, Expon Capital, Felix Capital, FJ Labs, Invest-NL, McRock Capital and Quadia.